Agricultural and Food Business Management B.S.

 Program description

-Graduates of the curriculum are prepared for a wide range of employment opportunities in the food system and other agribusinesses.
-Examples of employment areas include finance and banking, management, input, commodity and food marketing, sales, administration, public and industrial relations, production management, economic and statistical analysis, managerial accounting, management information systems, and supply chain management.
+Graduates of the program are prepared for a wide range of employment opportunities in the food system and other agribusinesses.
+Examples of employment areas include finance and banking, management, commodity and food marketing, sales, administration, public and industrial relations, production management, economic and statistical analysts, managerial accounting, management information systems, and supply chain management.

 Students completing the program may also pursue graduate studies in preparation for research, teaching, or continuing education positions in academic institutions, government agencies, or industry.